klemenb/php-ci/README.md

 PHP Docker image for use with continous integration tools.
 It includes a standard set of tools and utilities for building and deploying PHP applications.

-These are the additions to the original PHP 7.3 CLI image:
+These are the additions to the original PHP 7.4 CLI image:

-* VCS (git, mercurial, subversion)
+* VCS (git, subversion)
 * Composer (with prestissimo)
 * Node.js
-* Grunt, gulp
+* Gulp
 * SSH
 * Ansible
 * PHP extensions: